 As explained in the book, guilt is many things and can be a mixture of feelings that ordinarily combines words such as regret and blame unites them into 1 feeling.
 When a person has these feelings of guilt they often are moved to begin asking some really bad questions such as If only I would have or What if I had handled it differently which is a road that goes nowhere.

 It is one of many emotions that run the gamut through the emotions of many people who have or are living with cancer.
 People with cancer may feel guilt for a variety of reasons.

 Tracey had breast cancer.
 The first time, she didn’t have to have chemo, the next time she did.
-“But I didn’t get sick like everyone did.
-I would sit in the cancer center and see people being wheeled in or wheeled out, ambulances come to get someone who was very sick after his or her treatment, and all I could think about was, my cancer wasn’t like their’s.
+“But I didn’t get sick as everyone did.
+I would sit in the cancer center and see people being wheeled in or wheeled out, ambulances come to get someone who was very sick after his or her treatment, and all I could think about was, my cancer wasn’t like theirs.
 They really had cancer.”

 Sue had ovarian cancer – stage one.
 She had surgery, and pretty much that was it, other than blood tests.
 “I never really saw it as cancer because one, it got caught and taken care of pretty quickly, and two, I was not having to face what a lot of people I knew had.”

 Both women admitted to feeling guilty for surviving.